statengeneraal/laws-markdown/verdrag/verdrag/tot/invoering/van/een/eenvormige/wet/op/wisselbrieven/en/etc/BWBV0006391/README.md

 ###Article 42

-When a bill of exchange is pot presented for payment within the limit of time fixed bij Article 38, every debtor is authorised to deposit the amount with the competent authority at the charge, risk and peril of the holder.
+When a bill of exchange is not presented for payment within the limit of time fixed bij Article 38, every debtor is authorised to deposit the amount with the competent authority at the charge, risk and peril of the holder.

 ###Chapter VII